Hazelight/Docs-UnrealEngine-Angelscript/content/scripting/structs-refs.md

 As an implementation detail: script functions never take struct parameters by value.
 When you declare a struct parameter, it is internally implemented as a const reference, as if you added `const &`.

-This means there is no difference between a `FVector` parameter and a `const FVector&` parameter.
+This means there is no difference between an `FVector` parameter and a `const FVector&` parameter.
 Both behave exactly the same in performance and semantics.

 This choice was made to improve script performance and avoid having to instruct gameplay scripters to write `const &` on all their parameters.